-Over the period April 1, 2003 to March 31, 2004, from a review of silviculture prescriptions and completed EMS forms, 100% of 55 cutblocks having activity conducted on them were consistent with soil conservation targets in silviculture prescription.
+Over the period April 1, 2004 to March 31, 2005, from a review of silviculture prescriptions and completed EMS forms, 100% of cutblocks having activity conducted on them were consistent with soil conservation targets in site plan.

 All areas proposed for harvest are reviewed to ensure protection of soil resource within acceptable limits.
 Minimizing the negative impact caused by forest management activities such as harvesting, road building, and silviculture conserves soil.
 These impacts include soil compaction, displacement and mass wasting.
-The Silviculture Prescription provides standards to minimize impacts on soil productivity.
+The site plan provides standards to minimize impacts on soil productivity.
 Conservation of soils sustains the long-term productivity of the ecosystem.